AUROVA-LAB/lib_planning/README.md

 ### Example of usage:

-You can run an example following the instructions in: [application_navigation](https://github.com/AUROVA-LAB/application_navigation) and [application_localization](https://github.com/AUROVA-LAB/application_localization).
+You can run an example following the instructions in [applications](https://github.com/AUROVA-LAB/applications) (Example 2).